 - weather conditions,

 - nearby radio towers,

 - structures around the vehicle, or

 - other vehicles parked next to your vehicle.

 Your vehicle may have an all-door remote entry system.

 The all-door remote entry system allows you to:

-- lock or unlock all vehicle doors without a key. - arm and disarm the anti-theft system.
-For more information on the anti-theft system, refer to Perimeter alarm system (if equipped) in this chapter. - open the luggage compartment without a key. - activate the panic alarm.
+- lock or unlock all vehicle doors without a kev. - open the luggage compartment without a key. - activate the panic alarm.